The Laws of the Realm of Durholme

 - The Voice of the People

-The Ruler of Durholme, the Captain of the City Guard, the Captain-General of the Royal Army and the Admiral of the Fleet are elected and de-elected by the Council.
+The Ruler of Durholme, the Captain of the City Guard, and the Warmaster are elected and de-elected by the Council.

 For the election of the Vicegerent of the Faithful, a candidate is nominated from a vote of prominent members of faiths.
 Each recognised faith of the Realm then votes on whether to accept the candidate, reject the candidate, or abstain.
 If a majority accept, then the candidate is duly elected, otherwise the process must start anew.